misakimichy/passMi/README.md

 I welcome any feedback, comments and questions about this project.
 Email me to misaki.koonce@gmail.com

 ## Technologies Used
-Git, GitHub, Adobe XD, React and Web Crypto API.
+Git, GitHub, React and Web Crypto API.

 ## License
 Copyright © 2020 under the MIT License